-The Federal Minimum Wage
+Federal Minimum Wage and Overtime Basics

 The Fair Labor Standard Act (FLSA) sets a minimum wage for all workers in the U.S. The current FLSA minimum wage rate is $7.25 per hour.
 While workers can be paid more than the FLSA minimum wage, they generally cannot be paid less.

 The FLSA also establishes an overtime pay rate.
 Employees who work more than 40 hours during a single workweek must be paid overtime pay.
 The overtime pay rate is one-and-one-half (1 ½) times their regular rate of pay.
 This means overtime pay, using the FLSA minimum wage rate, would be $10.87 per overtime hour.

 The FLSA allows state governments to set higher minimum wage and overtime pay rates in their particular state.
 Michigan has established a higher minimum wage rate— $10.10 per hour.

 The Michigan Workforce Opportunity Wage Act (WOWA) establishes the minimum wage that Michigan workers must be paid.
 Currently, the minimum wage in Michigan is $10.10.